Cary Elwes: 1984–1999

-Television

-Elwes made his first television appearance in 1996 as David Lookner on Seinfeld.
-Two years later he played astronaut Michael Collins in the Golden Globe Award-winning HBO miniseries From the Earth To the Moon.
+Elwes made his first television appearance in 1996 as David Lukner on Seinfeld.
+Two years later he played astronaut Michael Collins in the Golden Globe Award–winning HBO miniseries From the Earth to the Moon.
 The following year Elwes was nominated for a Golden Satellite Award for Best Performance by an Actor in a Mini-Series or Motion Picture Made for Television for his portrayal of Colonel James Burton in The Pentagon Wars directed by Richard Benjamin.
 In 1999, he guest starred as Dr. John York in an episode of the television series The Outer Limits.

+2000–2009

-Shortly afterward he received another Golden Satellite Award nomination for his work on the ensemble NBC Television film Uprising opposite Jon Voight directed by Jon Avnet.
+In 2001, he co-starred in Peter Bogdanovich's ensemble film The Cat's Meow portraying film mogul Thomas Ince, who died mysteriously while vacationing with William Randolph Hearst on his yacht.
+Shortly afterward Elwes received another Golden Satellite Award nomination for his work on the ensemble NBC Television film Uprising opposite Jon Voight directed by Jon Avnet.
 Elwes had a recurring role in the final season (from 2001 to 2002) of Chris Carter's hit series The X-Files as FBI Assistant Director Brad Follmer.
+In 2003 Elwes portrayed Kerry Max Cook in the off-Broadway play The Exonerated in New York, directed by Bob Balaban (18–23 March 2003).

-In 2004, he portrayed serial killer Ted Bundy in the A&E Network film The Riverman, which became one of the highest rated original films in the network's history and garnered a prestigious BANFF Rockie Award nomination.
+In 2004, Elwes starred as Dr. Lawrence Gordon in the horror–thriller Saw which, at a budget of a little over $1 million, grossed over $100 million worldwide.
+The same year he appeared in Ella Enchanted, this time as the villain, not the hero.
+Also in 2004, he portrayed serial killer Ted Bundy in the A&E Network film The Riverman, which became one of the highest rated original films in the network's history and garnered a prestigious BANFF Rockie Award nomination.
 The following year, Elwes played the young Karol Wojtyła in the CBS television film Pope John Paul II.
 The TV film was highly successful not only in North America but also in Europe, where it broke box office records in the late Pope's native Poland and became the first film ever to break $1 million in three days.
+He made an uncredited appearance as Sam Green, the man who introduced Andy Warhol to Edie Sedgwick, in the 2006 film Factory Girl.
+In 2007, he appeared in Garry Marshall's Georgia Rule opposite Jane Fonda.

 In 2007, he made a guest appearance on the Law & Order: Special Victims Unit episode "Dependent" as a Mafia lawyer.
 In 2009, he played the role of Pierre Despereaux, an international art thief, in the fourth-season premiere of Psych.
-In 2010, he returned to Psych, reprising his role in the second half of the fifth season, again in the show's sixth season, and again in the show's eighth season premiere.
-In 2014, Elwes played Hugh Ashmeade, Director of the CIA, in the second season of the BYUtv series Granite Flats.

-In May 2015, Elwes was cast as Arthur Davenport, a shrewd and eccentric world-class collector of illegal art and antiquities in Crackle's first streaming network series drama, The Art of More, which explored the cutthroat world of premium auction houses.
-The series debuted on 19 November and was picked up for a second season.

-In April 2018 Elwes portrayed Larry Kline, Mayor of Hawkins, for the third season of the Netflix series Stranger Things, which premiered in July 2019.
-In May 2019, it was announced that he would be joining the third season of the Amazon series The Marvelous Mrs. Maisel as Gavin Hawk.
+Also in 2009 Elwes joined the cast of Robert Zemeckis's motion capture adaptation of Charles Dickens's A Christmas Carol portraying five roles.
+That same year he was chosen by Steven Spielberg to appear in his motion capture adaptation of Belgian artist Hergé's popular comic strip The Adventures of Tintin: The Secret of the Unicorn.